Before reading this guide, you should know that Carretera Austral is our favorite destination in Chile.

-Are you wondering what to expect from this type of activity?
+What to expect from this type of activity ?
 You will sail through lagoons and between fjords, which will take you, after several hours, to the foot of the glacier’s wall and next to large blocks of ice.
 Depending on the climatic conditions, it may even be possible to approach closer in a Zodiac boat.

 This gentle rafting trip is an excellent tour suitable for all water sport enthusiasts who want to sail on the blue waters of Baker River while enjoying impressive landscape comprised of glaciers and mountains.
 Thrills are guaranteed!

 At TravelCoachChile, we recommend without hesitation that those who feel physically capable take advantage of kayaking to the marble caves in order to avoid the crowds and enjoy complete tranquility.
-It’s a good opportunity to choose a #slowtravel alternative and take the time to discover the beauty of the caves, a unique monument in the natural world.
+It’s a good opportunity to choose a #slowtravel alternative, and take the time to discover the marble cave, this monument of nature unique in the world.

 Are you a fishing enthusiast?
 If so, you won’t be able to resist trying your hand at trout fishing in the emerald waters of Baker River.
 Want to try fly fishing?
 Take advantage of the expertise of our local guide, who invites tourists on his boat to introduce them to the basics of fly fishing (in Spanish).
 It is a relaxing, unique program.